baoqj/deepdoc/README.md

-# pdfdoc
+# DeepDoc
-PDF document reading tool based on LLM tools
+PDF document reading tool based on LLM tool, to help users to quickly and deeply read and understand documents